 There’s no way to avoid major crowds when it’s a peak season, and even during the slower seasons you’re likely to encounter some crowded situations.
 That’s especially true of park events such as parades and fireworks.
 You should be able to avoid these types of crowds with a little planning.
 In fact, during parades and fireworks the attraction queues are often less long and crowded, so avoiding parades and fireworks shows has its perks.

 Tip: Consider staying at a Disney resort.
-This allows you to participate in Extra Magic Hours, when the parks are far less crowded.
+This allows you to participate in Early Theme Park Admission when the parks are far less crowded.

 Tip: If you wish to visit Disney Springs, do so during the day, especially in weekdays.
 It’s far less crowded than during the evening, and sometimes it seems downright deserted.
 Most people are at the parks during the day, and once the parks close, people start flooding in to Disney Springs.